Mr-Markus/ZigbeeNet/README.md

 With Zigbee 3.0 you can also build your own Smart Home solution and control Zigbee devices from different manufactures like Philips with Philips Hue and IKEA with Tradfri at the same time in the same network.
 So you are very flexible and the components are very cheap.

 ## Zigbee Stacks
 Because Zigbee is just a specification you need a stack of a manufacturer that implements it.
-ZigbeeNet is developed with a strict seperation of the Zigbee Cluster Library (ZCL) and the various manufacturer stacks.
+ZigBeeNet is developed with a strict seperation of the Zigbee Cluster Library (ZCL) and the various manufacturer stacks.
 Because of that it is possible to use different hardware for your Zigbee solution

 ### Texas Instruments ( Z-Stack )
-The first stack that is implemented in ZigbeeNet is Z-Stack 3.0 from Texas Instruments
+The first stack that is implemented in ZigBeeNet is Z-Stack 3.0 from Texas Instruments

 Z-Stack 3.0.x is TI's Zigbee 3.0 compliant protocol suite for the CC2530, CC2531, and CC2538 Wireless MCU.
 Z-Stack comunicates through TI's Unified Network Processor Interface (NPI) which is used for establishing a serial data link between a TI SoC and external MCUs or PCs.
 UNPI is also implemented in this project and is also implemented for different plattforms.